directus/visual-editing/test-website/readme.md

 ## Setup Instructions

-While you can also set up the Visual Editing test website with a Directus instance running in a docker container, this guide describes setting up a development environment using the official Directus repository.
+While you can also set up the Visual Editing test website with a Directus instance running in a [Docker](https://directus.io/docs/getting-started/create-a-project#docker-installation) container, this guide describes setting up a development environment using the official Directus repository.

 ### Set up your Directus Dev Instance